 The relative found the door to Fretwell’s home unlocked and the television on.
 Several necessities were left behind, including her bank card, her Oregon Trail card for benefits and eyeglasses “she can’t be without.”

 They were “items Karissa would need to take care of William,” the affidavit said, and her two cars remained parked outside.
 Fretwell by then had missed three shifts at work.

-One of the last people to see Fretwell was her babysitter, who told detectives Fretwell picked up her son about 4 p.m. that day.
+One of the last people to see Fretwell was her babysitter, who told detectives Fretwell picked up her son about 4 p.m. on May 13, 2019.